Most Important Dog Vaccinations in Antioch, CA

 So What Are the Most Important Vaccines for Dogs?

 Dogs in Antioch need vaccinations throughout their lives to maintain immunity.
 While the most important vaccines are the core ones (distemper, hepatitis, parainfluenza and parvovirus), if your pet is at risk for any other disease, lifestyle vaccines can be just as important.
-Talk to your vet today about your dog’s vaccines!
+Call Antioch Veterinary Hospital today at (925) 757–2800 about your dog’s vaccines!